Using Location Detection to Invite Visitors Into Local Impact

 The Nature Conservancy homepage showing location-personalized message inviting visitors to explore conservation work in their local area (Georgia), March 2026

-Interface: Homepage Location Message
+Interface: Homepage location message

 Lens: Invite Participation

-Observation: When visiting The Nature Conservancy homepage, the site displays a message asking whether the visitor would like to explore conservation work in their local area.
+When visiting The Nature Conservancy homepage, the site displays a message asking whether the visitor would like to explore conservation work in their local area.
 In this instance, the page detected the visitor’s location and presented the option to view conservation work in Georgia.

 Selecting the link directs the visitor to a page highlighting conservation initiatives specific to that state, including an annual report describing regional projects and impact.